david-nossebro/david-nossebro.github.io/src/content/blog/astro-on-github-pages/index.md

 ![](images/github-action-build-result.png)

 Opening the link I can now see my deployed site.
-But there is one issue to resolve.
-The URL it was hosted to is [https://david-nossebro.github.io/david-nossebro/](https://david-nossebro.github.io/david-nossebro/) instead of just [https://david-nossebro.github.io](https://david-nossebro.github.io).
-And when I click any of the links in the first page, none of them work.
+Great success!

+## What is next?

+Next thing to fix will be to use my custom domain [server-1.eu](https://server-1.eu).

+Thank you for reading!